lackovic/notes/Windows/README.md

 1. Run `uup_download_windows.cmd`

 The process will take a while: it takes 35 minutes on a beafy desktop computer with a 150 Mbps bandwidth.
 Once it's done, you'll find the ISO image (~6 GB) in the folder where you ran the script.
+You can use it to create a bootable USB drive with [Rufus](https://rufus.ie/).

 ## Get rid of US language in Windows 11